phwt/enewsletter-generator/README.md

 ## How to use

 Clone or download this repo and run `index.html` in any web browser.
-(Works locally no web-server requried.)
+(Works locally no web-server required.)

 ## To-do list
  - [ ] Change all script to jQuery format